danilop/multimodal-chat/README.md

    python multimodal_chat.py --reset-index
    ```

-4. Open a web browser and navigate to http://127.0.0.1:7860/ to start chatting
+4. Open a web browser and navigate to http://127.0.0.1:7860/ to start chatting.

 ## Examples

-The `Examples` section in the chat interface provides sample queries to help you get started.
-These demonstrate various capabilities of the chatbot, including web searches, code execution, and image-related tasks.
+Here are examples of how to use various tools:

+1. **Web Search**:
+   "Search the web for recent advancements in quantum computing."

+2. **Wikipedia**:
+   "Find Wikipedia articles about the history of artificial intelligence."

+3. **Python Scripting**:
+   "Create a Python script to generate a bar chart of global CO2 emissions by country."

+4. **Sketchbook**:
+   "Start a new sketchbook and write an introduction about the impact of AI on healthcare."

+5. **Image Generation**:
+   "Generate an image of a futuristic city with flying cars and tall skyscrapers."

+6. **Image Search**:
+   "Search the image catalog for pictures of endangered species."

+7. **arXiv Integration**:
+   "Search for recent research papers on deep learning in natural language processing."

+8. **Conversation Generation**:
+   "Create a conversation between three experts discussing the ethical implications of AI."

+9. **File Management**:
+   "Save a summary of our discussion about climate change to a file named 'climate_change_summary.txt'."

+10. **Personal Improvement**:
+    "Here's a suggestion to improve: to improve answers, search for official sources."

 ## Demo videos